lee-orr/bevy-generative-grammars/docs/src/simple_tracery_example.md

     }
 }
 ```

+If you want more information on random number generation - take a look at our [Random Number Generation docs](./random_generation_traits.md).

 Now, what if we just want a name?
 In that case, we can adjust the string generation line from: